 Peter Winterbottom MBE is a former Harlequins, British & Irish Lions and England Rugby Player

-He toured with the British and Irish Lions to New Zealand in 1983 and 1993, playing in 19 games including 7 tests.
+He toured with the British and Irish Lions to New Zealand in 1983 and 1993, playing in 19 games including seven tests.

 Winterbottom was the second player, after Rory Underwood, to reach 50 caps for his country.

-Peter Winterbottom was educated at Rossall School and Seale Hayne agricultural college.
+Peter Winterbottom attended Rossall School and Seale Hayne agricultural college.

 He combined his early England career with his day job as a farmer, but this soon changed as the game took him around the world.

-He played provincial rugby in New Zealand for Hawkes Bay and for Transvaal in South Africa.
+He played provincial rugby in New Zealand for Hawkes Bay and Transvaal in South Africa.

 In 1994 Peter was awarded the MBE for his services to Rugby.

-Peter is an amusing rugby after-dinner speaker, recounting many amusing anecdotes from his vast experiences playing and travelling worldwide.
+Peter is an amusing rugby after-dinner speaker, recounting many funny anecdotes from his vast experiences playing and travelling worldwide.

 Check out more of our Rugby Guest Speakers.